RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 "audio meta data" - not sure, if a certain CPU vendor would be happy with this choice, though... how about .adi (audio data info), .afi (audio file info), .adp (audio data properties)

+Maybe sfz files could also have metadata embedded in them under a <meta> header.
+This could include author, genre/category, date, version, variant, description (maybe short and long). we could display that on the performance screen.

 Non-Destructive Sample Editing:
 -------------------------------